Access 2013 Presentation Files

 TRACK #5: Professional Development (e.g., Curricular Opportunities for Professional Development; Becoming a Successful Mentor; Best Practices in Advising)

-To submit a proposal, please click on the link below.
-You will be asked to enter the following information: (a) type of presentation - symposium or poster; (b) track number; (c) the title of the presentation; (d) author names, institutions, and email addresses; (e) a summary of no more than 350 words; and (f) a short abstract not to exceed 100 words.
+When submitting a proposal, you will be asked to enter the following information: (a) author names, institutions, and email addresses; (b) type of presentation - symposium or poster; (c) track number; (d) title of the presentation; (e) a summary of no more than 350 words; and (f) a short abstract not to exceed 100 words (for symposium submissions only).
+We recommend that you first prepare this information in a Word document and then copy and paste it into the submission form.

-Proposals for symposia are due by midnight on June 1, 2014.
+Proposals for symposia must be submitted by June 1, 2014.
 Proposals for the poster session will be reviewed on a rolling basis until we reach capacity.
 All submissions will be reviewed by members of the Program Committee.
+Please note that there are a limited number of concurrent sessions.
+Authors who submit a proposal for a symposium may be asked to present a poster instead.

 REGISTRATION AND PAYMENT INFORMATION